 Comprising of the world’s first industrial airport, Fort Worth Alliance Airport, and including the Alliance Global Logistics Hub, AllianceTexas hosts the nation’s largest inland port.
 Formed from a collaboration between Perot business operations, the Federal Aviation Administration (FAA) and the City of Fort Worth, the AllianceTexas development came to be one of the most significant economic and employment drivers in the metroplex.

 As additional industrial, office, retail, and residential developments were added to the AllianceTexas master plan, more partnerships were formed.
-Today, Hillwood actively maintains public-private partnerships in four cities, Fort Worth, Roanoke, Haslet and Westlake; two counties, Tarrant and Denton; and two Independent School Districts, Keller and Northwest.
+Today, Hillwood actively maintains public-private partnerships in six municipalities, Fort Worth, Roanoke, Haslet, Westlake, Northlake, and Denton; two counties, Tarrant and Denton; and four Independent School Districts, Keller, Northwest, Denton and Argyle.

 Together with public partners, Hillwood transformed the region into a vibrant, economic engine that supports best-in-class corporations as well as a high quality of life.